 - UK contracts start around £31 per month for free phone

-When it comes to price, the HTC 10 was available for £500 / $599 / AU$1099, which is expensive for a phone at this price - and given that this handset has been out a few months, we did expect this phone to be a little cheaper.
+When it comes to price, the HTC 10 is available for £500 / $599 / AU$1099, which is expensive for a phone that's been out for a while - we did expect this phone to be a little cheaper.

 - New multi-directional speakers